-The Good and the Beautiful (TGATB) Language Arts & Literature curriculum is designed so that students who have completed Level Seven can move directly into high school courses.
-Since there might be valid reasons for delaying that shift into high school courses, TGATB has created book study guides to be used at the eighth-grade level.
+The Good and the Beautiful (TGTB) Language Arts & Literature curriculum is designed so that students who have completed Level Seven can move directly into high school courses.
+Since there might be valid reasons for delaying that shift into high school courses, TGTB has created book study guides to be used at the eighth-grade level.
 At present, there are two book studies available.

 The biographies and autobiography are available only as printed books, but the guides and the Grammar and Writing Guide can be purchased in either print or PDF format.